 As we age, our memory seems to become an issue.
-Some more so than others.
 Has it happened to you???
-Its happened to me, for quite some time now.
+It happened to me for quite some time now.
 And I keep saying to myself that I have to do something!

-It’s more than just walking in a room, and forgetting what I went in for.
-Just recently I misplaced my seizure medications.
-I had called the pharmacy because I was running low, and they said I had picked up a 3 month supply back in July.
+It’s more than just walking in a room and forgetting what I went in for.
+Just recently, I misplaced my seizure medications.
+I had called the pharmacy because I was running low, and they said I had picked up a three month supply back in July.
 My husband and I searched everywhere!!
 The house, both vehicles, the garage.
 It was awful.
-Then later that evening it hit me, I had put the extra bottles of medicine in my medicine cabinet.
+Then later that evening it hit me.
+I had put the extra bottles of medicine in my medicine cabinet.
 See why I have to do something?

 I wish I had all the answers to remedy this, but I don’t.
-I will be learning as I write this article.
-Just as you will be, by reading it.
-I plan on living a long time, and I want my brain to be sharp, quick, and healthy.
+I will be learning as I write this article just as you will be, by reading it.
+I plan on living for a long time, and I want my brain to be sharp, quick, and healthy.

-Here is a list of foods that I found online when doing research on this topic.
-Some claim to boost your brain, memory, and focus.
-Others are superfoods for our brains health.
+Here is a list of foods that I found online when researching this topic.
+Some claim to boost your brain, memory and focus.
+Others are superfoods for our brain’s health.

 - Avocados – helps prevent blood clots in the brain.